BPCI-Robotics/notebook-24-25/notebook.md

 As mentioned previously, the triball launcher was unreliable, and often, almost guaranteed, the gears would jam, making it so the piston can't launch the triball.
 The solution to this was to add a controller binding to repeatedly extend and retract the piston to free the gear.
 Of course, this would use a bit of air, but we just did not have much else to do.
 We also switched to using a shorter piston to minimize air usage, as a shorter piston has the same force but a different extension.
 This is simply because the force of a piston is only determined by the thickness of the tube.

 ### Stuck on a triball
 During one of the games in the competition (Over Under), the robot got stuck on a triball, and was unable to move for the rest of the game.
 This reflects the fact that we iterated the design a lot on-site, and had no time to test or drive it.
 Otherwise, such an issue would have been easily detected.
+This also ties into another design issue which is that the robot's drivetrain was much wider than it was long.
+This odd geometry is not beneficial at all, worsening the problem of lifting on acceleration.

+### Disassembly on the field
+This problem is quite simple.
+We never liked nylock nuts because they are hard to screw on, and hard to remove, slowing the build process.
+But they are important.
+Since we were using keps nuts for the drivetrain, they would often fall off.
+We did not expect this to happen, and it taught us where strength is important on the robot, and how screws and nuts don't behave the way one may expect.

-### PROS
+## PROS
 `Aseer`

 At this time, we were exploring new technologies.
 I was more experienced in C than Python, so I decided to explore different ways to write robot code.
 VEX offers native C++ support, but not C support, and there is a lack of documentation about the different methods, instead relying on Intellisense for showing the right methods.
 PROS offers C support in a simple package.
 OkapiLib makes writing autonomous code easy, but we never used it.